SalimJarmakani/Legislation-Process-Management-System/README.md

 - **Tonmoy Bagchi**: Developed UML sequence diagrams and worked on the frontend.
 - **Karina Fatima Fernandez**: Contributed to frontend development and testing.

-*Note: Team members were not familiar with GitHub and preferred to send files directly to the Team Lead for inclusion in the repository.*
+*Note: Team members were not familiar with GitHub and preferred to send files directly to me the Team Lead for inclusion in the repository.*